armadillica/flamenco/README.md

 * `server` containing the server files
 * `worker` containing the worker files (render nodes)
+* `manager` containing the manager files (manage clusters)
 * `dashboard` containing the dashboard (web interface to talk to the server)

 This structure explains also the naming conventions adopted to distinguish the different parts of brender.
 Each folder contains an individual Flask application.
-Server and Worker exchange JSON formatted messages between each other via HTTP, using GET or POST methods.
+Server, Manager and Worker exchange JSON formatted messages between each other via a Rest API.
 Dashboard connects to the Server only and accepts connections from clients (Browsers).

 At the moment we have the following addresses: